Fishing Lake Metis Settlement: Council

 The council for the settlement is composed of five people who are selected by the members of the settlement and there is a chairperson that the other four council members select.
 These councils are able to create by-laws making sure that it does not violate general council policies or the provincial laws.
 The by-laws get approved by the members of the settlement if it follows guidelines.
 The council is in charge of membership allocations and approval of the settlement.

-In The Media
+In the media

 There is representation of the Métis people through the artwork created by Stephen Gladue, who is a Métis artist, and throughout his artwork he incorporates aspects of his community.
 He composed the mural that is placed in Métis Crossing, a cultural destination that displays the stories of the Métis.
 It is the first Métis cultural interpretive centre in Alberta which showcases their cultural experiences.There are multiple activities that one can take part in such as traditional arts and crafts, community events, and nature trails.
 The cover of the graphic novel Moonshot: The Indigenous Comics Collection by Hope Nicholson is designed by Stephen.